microsoft/prose/DslAuthoringTutorial/Readme.md

     cd prose/DslAuthoringTutorial/part1a
     ```

-1. Open the this folder in VS Code:
+1. Open this folder in VS Code:

     +   Open VS Code